Skip to Content

 Due to the proximity of the highway to the fire and congestion from firefighting apparatus, a three-mile stretch of Highway 126 five miles west of Prineville was closed, with traffic detoured onto secondary roads, Durheim said.
 A small section of SW Stillman Road was closed through the night and into early Saturday afternoon.

-Deputies and Prineville Police officers stopped the car as it neared Prineville and Carter was arrested and taken to the county jail, where she was held without bail pending arraignment on six counts of reckless endangering, two counts of reckless burning and reckless driving.
+Deputies and Prineville Police officers stopped the car as it neared Prineville and Parker was arrested and taken to the county jail, where she was held without bail pending arraignment on six counts of reckless endangering, two counts of reckless burning and reckless driving.

 All evacuation levels have been lifted, deputies said Saturday evening.